 Once approved, clinical trials are monitored through the hospitals’ Clinical Investigations Support Offices, where research nurses follow patients closely and where data managers track their progress.

-Sophisticated technology, advanced medicine, and compassionate care.
+Advanced technology, innovative medicine and compassionate care.
 Visit us to learn more